 Is your garage door an eye sore?
 Since a garage door is the largest facing feature on a home, it really sets the tone when it comes to curb appeal.
-An unattractive garage door doesn’t just make you an embarrassment to the neighbors — it can seriously dampen the property value of your home and the other homes on your block.
-But that doesn’t necessarily mean you have to install a brand new garage door to give your home a facelift.
+An unattractive garage door doesn’t just make you an embarrassment to the neighbors — it can hurt the property value of your home and the other homes on your block.
+A beat-up door doesn’t necessarily mean you have to install a new garage door to give your home a facelift.

 If there’s nothing broken on your garage door – no rust, corrosion, rot, broken torsion springs, etc. – you can stand to put in a bit of elbow grease and simply restore its appearance.
 Taking a Saturday afternoon to paint your garage door is a way more affordable option than a new garage door install.
 And the beautiful thing is that repainting garage door is totally a DIY repair.